Herat (1793–1863): Aftermath of the Siege of Herat and deposition by Yar Muhammad Khan Alakozai (September 1838 – March 1842)

 On 31 March 1841 Iranian forces withdrew from Ghourian.
 Tensions between Kamran Shah and Yar Mohammad Khan became tense.
 Kamran was jealous of Yar Mohammad Khan's power and both tried to find an excuse to eliminate the other and gain control.
 In 1841, Kamran entered the citadel of Herat and started a rebellion against Yar Mohammad Khan.
 However, Kamran Shah was eventually defeated and was placed under surveillance in Kohsan.
-In early 1842, Kamran was brutally murdered under the orders of Yar Mohammad Khan Alakozai, thus ending the Sadozai dynasty.
+In early 1842, Kamran was brutally murdered under the orders of Yar Muhammad Khan Alakozai, thus ending the Sadozai dynasty.

-Foreign Relations under Kamran Shah
+Foreign relations under Kamran Shah

 As Champagne mentions in his dissertation, "Kamran Mirza very clearly saw that in order to maintain the independence of Herat and to reconquer his father's throne in Kabul, it would be necessary to neutralize any threat from Iran by asking for the assistance of the Qajar court.
 Partly because of his efforts, the Qajars did not attack Herat from 1823 to 1833."
 In addition to that, the Iranians also aided Kamran and was a significant factor in placing him on the throne and removing his father Mahmud.

-Reign of Yar Mohammad Khan Alakozai (March 1842–June 1851)
+Reign of Yar Muhammad Khan Alakozai (March 1842 – June 1851)

-Yar Mohammad Khan, when taking the throne, notably didn't proclaim himself a king but instead took the title of "Vizier-i Kabir", or the "Great Vizier".
+Yar Mohammad Khan, when taking the throne, notably did not proclaim himself a king but instead took the title of "Vizier-i Kabir", or the "Great Vizier".
 He was popular with the people of Herat.